hngu/aws-bootcamp-cruddur-2023/journal/week03.md

 ## Authenticating Server Side

-Add in the `HomeFeedPage.js` a header eto pass along the access token
+Add in the `HomeFeedPage.js` a header to pass along the access token in the fetch call:

 ```js
   headers: {